 Easy to Use (and Clean)

-This has to be number one on your list.
+This feature has to be number one on your list.

 If you’re someone who’s busy, the last thing you want is to spend 15 minutes chopping produce and another 15 minutes cleaning.

-So the first thing you’ll need to look at is the feed chute, the bigger it is the better, this will require very little chopping.
+So the first thing you’ll need to look at is the feed chute, the bigger it is, the better, this will require minimal chopping.

-In terms of speed, you’ll have to pick your battles a traditional juice extractor with the fast spinning blades will do the work faster in expense of juice quality – you cannot store it very long.
+In terms of speed, you’ll have to pick your battles a traditional juice extractor with the fast spinning blades will do the work faster at the expense of juice quality – you cannot store it very long.

-In terms of cleaning some types like the twin gear extractor will be more difficult to clean because there are simply more parts to clean.
+In terms of cleaning some types like the twin gear extractor will be more difficult to clean because there are just more parts to clean.

-A horizontal auger machine will be much easier to clean because it has fewer parts.
+A horizontal auger juicer will be easier to clean because it has fewer parts.